Skip to content

 Screenshot showing Amp CLI successfully calling the deployment vibes check

-Amp recommends being selective with MCP tools for best performance.
+Amp recommends being selective with MCP tools for the best performance.
 Too many available tools can reduce model performance, so consider disabling unused MCP tools by adding them to the amp.tools.disable setting.

 Here are some common issues and solutions: